Key takeaways

 Daily and monthly bookkeeping tasks

 Good habits help to keep the books from becoming backlogged and inaccurate.
 Keep track of sales, invoice entry and receipt capture daily or weekly.
 Scan or take pictures of receipts and link them to records.
 On a monthly basis, compare bank statements and credit card statements to your books to find missing or duplicate transactions.
-Go through your unpaid invoices, prompt for overdue payments.
+Go through your unpaid invoices and prompt for overdue payments.
 Regular bookkeeping helps to keep your ledgers up-to-date and it lowers the stress level when tax season comes.

 Managing invoices and expenses